ibm-cloud-docs/vmwaresolutions/services/managingfortinetvm.md

 * Access the console through SSH connection by using the credentials that you can find on the FortiGate Virtual Appliance service details page.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

+## Considerations when you delete FortiGate Virtual Appliance
+{: #fortinetvm_considerations-remove}

+Review the following considerations before you delete the service:

+* Before you delete the FortiGate Virtual Appliance service, ensure that the configuration of the existing FortiGate Virtual Appliances is deleted correctly.
+Specifically, network traffic must be routed around FortiGate Virtual Appliances instead of through FortiGate Virtual Appliances.
+Otherwise, the existing data traffic within your environment might be impacted.
+* If you installed the FortiGate Virtual Appliance service before VMware Solutions v4.0, and you then delete that service, you must manually remove the DNS entries.
+For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices#vc_deletingservices-DNS-entries).

 ## Related links
 {: #managingfortinetvm-related}